arjunkc/scanner-scripts/README.md

 and a Flatbed, but the ADF does not support duplex scanning.
 My scan scripts allow me to do the following

+1.  `brscan-skey-0.2.4-0.cfg` This has to be copied to this precise directory:

+    /opt/brother/scanner/brscan-skey/

+    It tells the brscan-skey utility to call bash instead of sh. sh throws errors, and I don't really care enough to debug it.

 1.  `scantofile.sh` A simple scanning utility.
 They're based on the scripts distributed by Brother and are called by the brscan-skey utility when it detects the scan button being pressed on the scanner.
 It scans a file,